 Spicy roasted butternut squash, sautéed onions, mashed avocado, and Portobello mushrooms on a toasted pita with a chipotle yogurt sauce.
 Perfect for a healthy lunch or dinner!
+Vegan.

 With today being the second day of fall, I’ve been inspired to make foods with all types of squashes, gourds, and pumpkin flavors.

 They’re finally in season, and can easily be prepared so many different ways!
 Butternut squashes are really hard to handle when they’re not cooked.
 I’ve come close to losing a finger trying to cut one, and I’ll share an easy tip to handle them later on!

 I used some of my favorite ingredients for these pitas.
 Don’t sautéed mushrooms and onions go with everything though?
 I’d say so, and the same goes for an avocado spread.
 You could put mashed avocados on pretty much anything, and I’d probably eat it, I’m just saying.

 Don’t even ask Travis, as soon as he saw that I was making his favorite Avocado Chipotle Sauce, he was over the moon excited!
 These butternut squash pitas are packed with fall flavors and are creamy, sweet, and spicy all in the same bite.

 Are you ready for the easy tip?
 Roast the whole squash first, to soften it up!

 Don’t pierce it, poke it, or slice it.
 Just put it on a tray, and pop it in the oven for 25 minutes.
 After the 25 minutes, remove it from the oven, let it cool and then peel the skin off, remove the seeds, and slice it into chunks.
 Roast again, until the chunks start to brown and get crispy on the ends.